gardener/gardener/docs/concepts/resource-manager.md

 > You can opt-out of this behaviour for `ServiceAccount`s setting `.automountServiceAccountToken=false` by labeling them with `token-invalidator.resources.gardener.cloud/skip=true`.

-In order to enable the _TokenInvalidator_ you have to set `--token-invalidator-max-concurrent-workers` to a value larger than `0`.
+In order to enable the _TokenInvalidator_ you have to set both `.controllers.tokenValidator.enabled=true` and `.webhooks.tokenValidator.enabled=true` in the component configuration.

 Below graphic shows an overview of the Token Invalidator for Service account secrets in the Shoot cluster.
 ![image](images/resource-manager-token-invalidator.jpg)